TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Materials and Methods

-To adapt our model, we need a mechanism to generate training data, which (1) works fast and cost-effectively, since we need multiple datasets per batch step, and (2) yields realistic data, to provide a meaningful and reliable signal during adaptation.
+To adapt our model, we need a mechanism to generate training data, which (1) works fast and cost-effectively, since we need multiple datasets per batch step, and (2) yields realistic data to provide a meaningful and reliable signal during adaptation.

-\textbf{\HDLSS{} prior.} For the first desideratum, we follow prior work and rely on synthetic data obtained from a data-generating mechanism based on structural causal models~\citep{hollmann-iclr23a,hollmann-arxiv23a}.
+\textbf{HDLSS prior.} For the first desideratum, we follow prior work and rely on synthetic data obtained from a data-generating mechanism based on structural causal models~\citep{hollmann2022tabpfn,hollmann-arxiv23a}.
 Datasets are therefore drawn from randomly sampled directed acyclic graphs.
-Specifically, as the TabPFNv2 prior is not publicly available, we use the open-source prior used to train TabICL~\citep{qu2025tabicl}, considering TabICL's strong empirical performance as evidence of the prior’s similar effectiveness.
-To fulfill the second desideratum, we leverage the assumption that features in \HDLSS{} data often exhibit substantial noise and strong inter-feature correlations~\citep{HDLSS_properties}.
-Based on this, we construct a suitable prior as illustrated in Figure~\ref{fig:pseucode} (right).
+Specifically, as the TabPFNv2 prior is not publicly available, we use the open-source prior used to train TabICL~\citep{qu2025tabicl}, considering TabICL's strong empirical performance as evidence of the prior's similar effectiveness.
+To satisfy the second desideratum, we exploit the observation that features in HDLSS datasets typically exhibit substantial noise and strong inter-feature correlations~\citep{HDLSS_properties}.

-Specifically, we describe our procedure in \cref{alg:sparse-up-projection}, which takes as input the features $X$ of a dataset, during training sampled from the TabICL prior with a moderate feature count $m$, and then artificially \textit{widens} it to $d \gg m$ dimensions.
-For this, we first sample a masked linear layer (lines 1 and 2) with sparsity $p$ and, second, apply this sparse linear projection to obtain $X_{wide}$ (line 3).
-Afterwards, we add Gaussian distributed noise (line 4).
-With this procedure, we can generate thousands of new features highly correlated to the original feature set, mimicking \HDLSS{} data.

-Our procedure can generate new features that form correlated clusters as new features depend on only a subset of the original features.
-The sparsity parameter $p$ controls this structure: small values yield new features influenced by few or no originals, resulting in sparse correlation patterns, whereas large values produce new features that are mixtures of many originals, leading to dense correlation patterns. \cref{fig:prior_correlation} compares real-world \HDLSS{} biomedical data (a) with synthetic datasets (b–f), with $p=0.02$ showing the closest match to the real correlation structure.